 At Newman Springs Dental Care, we want your smile to be as healthy as possible.
 So, let’s take a look at what coffee is doing to your teeth.

-Will It Fight Tooth Decay?
+Does Coffee Fight Tooth Decay?

 A recent study has shown that roasted coffee beans fight the bacteria that causes tooth decay.
 This is big news for coffee lovers all over the world!
 Coffee has been shown to have a variety of general health benefits, but now there is evidence that it may even prevent cavities.